Thank you to everyone who helped make Welcome Week 2018 a major success!

 Welcome Week is the second step (after New Student Orientation) in your transition to the University of Minnesota.
-Welcome Week is required for the Class of 2022 attending the U of M, Twin Cities and strongly encouraged for new transfer students.
+Welcome Week is required for the Class of 2022 attending the U of M, Twin Cities and strongly recommended for new transfer students.

 We know that students who attend Welcome Week are more confident when they start classes because they have had time to meet friends, navigate campus and get settled.
 Welcome Week introduces and builds upon various communities within the University of Minnesota.
 Keep reading to find out how Welcome Week will build on your Orientation experience.